Man shoots Belgian shoppers, children, kills three

 Shattered glass and blood stains were scattered across Place Saint Lambert.
 The square and surrounding roads remained closed on Tuesday evening, with police blocking access.
 The street of Amrani's former house in a quiet part of northern Liege was also sealed off.

-At Amrani's most recent address, an apartment block near the scene of the attack, Johan Buron said he was surprised to learn of his neighbor's crime.
+At Amrani's most recent address, an apartment block near the scene of the attack, Johan Buron said he was surprised to learn of his neighbour's crime.

 "He was calm, every time I met him in the corridor he was very friendly and said 'Hi'," he told Reuters.
 "If my memory serves me right he was a welder."